Day 24: How to Break Down an SVG Image into Multiple Components

-If you got this far then give yourself a well-deserved pat on the back as you just learned the basics of SVG with many cool use cases.
+If you’ve made it this far, give yourself a well-deserved pat on the back.
+You just learned the basics of SVG with many cool use cases.

 function SnowGlobe() {